pmetzger/simh-docs/docs/ka10_doc.md

 - Octal number
 - Optional `(AC)` for indexing

 Breakpoints can be set at real memory address.
-The PDP-10 supports 3 types of breakpoints.
+The PDP-10 supports three types of breakpoints.
 Execution, Memory Access and Memory Modify.
 The default is Execution.
 Adding `-R` to the breakpoint command will stop the simulator on access to that memory location, either via fetch, indirection or operand access.
 Adding `-w` will stop the simulator when the location is modified.

 The simulator can load `RIM` files, `SAV` files, `EXE` files, Waits Octal `DMP` files, MIT `SBLK` files.